betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 I takes time to build up and let go.
 So when flying at medium speed through slightly bumpy air and noticing you have a 'wandering line', more I will usually help.
 But too much I may mean that once you leave one bank of moving air and enter the next, the accumulated iTerm correction will be going the opposite way and will take some time - about half a second - to 'let go'.
 So adding more iTerm won't always solve the problem.
 I certainly won't fix fast buffeting, it is too slow, and 'too much' I may not be helpful even for slow wandering lines.

 D on the other hand responds immediately to sudden changes, and responds faster as the buffeting becomes faster.
-It does very little or nothing for slow drifting behaviours (that's what I is for).
+It does very little or nothing for slow drifting behaviors (that's what I is for).

 P is good for any speed of buffeting but mostly when the angular deviations are larger, rather than small fast deviations for which D is more effective.